• Skip to primary navigation

 As I mentioned, the ingredients for these yummy date flapjacks are all simple kitchen staples – or they are in my house!
 To whip up a tasty batch yourself, all you will need is:

-• margarine or butter – depending on whether you prefer them to be dairy or parve
+• Butter or margarine/non-dairy spread – depending on whether you prefer them to be dairy or parve

-• dried fruit – I used chopped stoned dates, dried apricots and raisins but you can add any or all of these, or any fruits you like!
+• Dried fruits – I used chopped stoned dates, dried apricots and raisins but you can add any or all of these, or any fruits you like!

 Ingredients for making date and coconut flapjacks - light brown sugar, date syrup, rolled oats, butter, flour, dried fruits, desiccated coconut.